headforwards-spd/headforwards-website/src/pages/info-pages/why-data-science-is-the-future.md

           For example, local authorities are now developing their use of data science on two key fronts.

           Firstly, they are introducing new analytical techniques, such as machine learning and predictive analytics, artificial intelligence and A/B testing.
 Secondly, we are seeing expansion of the types of data local government exploits.
 For example, administrative data can be repurposed, social media data can be harvested and businesses such as mobile phone companies can become partners, sharing data.
+    image: /uploads/head-8.jpg
+  - type: image-copy-component
+    isRightImage: false
+    isPostit: false
+    isTwoColumns: false
+    content:
+      - type: markdown-component
+        text: >-
           With the amount of Big Data increasing and data generated from the Internet of Things (IoT) set to rocket, the application of machine learning will become even more crucial.

           At Headforwards, we are ahead of the curve when it comes to data science.
 Recent projects range from helping a global telecoms company identify patterns in cloud usage to helping a local authority identify trends in the community, leading to improved planning.

           As the technology continues to evolve, data science will be used to help inform decision making even more widely and will find its place right at the heart of operations and planning.
 It will help managers make the smartest decisions and deliver improved value for stakeholders.
-    image: /uploads/head-8.jpg
   - type: image-copy-component
     isRightImage: false
     isPostit: false